Blue-Shadow/nchud/readme.txt

 -- Supported games (IWADs)                                                                       --
 ---------------------------------------------------------------------------------------------------

-  The HUD was originally made for Doom only, but it now supports Heretic and Hexen, as well.
+  The HUD was originally made for Doom only, but it now supports Heretic, Hexen, Chex Quest 3 and Hacx v1.2, as well.
 There are no plans to support other games at the moment.

 ---------------------------------------------------------------------------------------------------
 -- I do not see the HUD!                                                                         --